Oswegatchie Valley Amateur Radio Club (OVARC) is

 2013 a Echolink node was added to the

 repeater.
 It can be accessed by using node # 823942 or WA2NAN-R, it is

 active 24/7 give it a

 The Oswegatchie Valley Amateur Radio Club is affiliated with

 and over one-half of the OVARC membership roster are ARRL members.

 For more information on OVARC, please direct a message to

-Lawrence County Radio Officer for RACES, and the ARES EC.
-Anyone wanting
+St. Lawrence County Radio Officer for RACES, the ARES EC and ARRL DEC for

 any information on RACES or ARES can contact him.

 The Amateur's Code